Xianlai/Manhattan_rental_apartment_clustering/README.md

 ## Abstract:
 A city functions like a gigantic sophisticate network.
 Within it each buildings and blocks are connected by visible transportation systems and invisible functional dependencies.
 But on the other hand, the difference of locations and functionality also divides the city into many sub-areas.
 For different purposes, the boundaries of these sub-areas are different.
 Like for political administration, we have boroughs, community districts and neighbourhoods, and for postal service, we have zip codes.

-In this projet, I would like to make use of rental apartment online listing data set and new york building footprint data set to explore the possible geographic boundaries or patterns of apartment rental market.
+In this projet, I would like to make use of rental apartment online listing dataset and new york building footprint dataset to explore the possible geographic boundaries or patterns of apartment rental market.

 And we know that equivalent to finding boundaries, finding the best grouping of buildings with respect to their location and rental market popularity will help us understand the existing rental market data and get insights of its geographical form.